Bombshell (2019 film)

-Bombshell is a 2019 drama film directed by Jay Roach and written by Charles Randolph.
-The film stars Charlize Theron, Nicole Kidman, and Margot Robbie, and is based upon the accounts of the women at Fox News who set out to expose CEO Roger Ailes for sexual harassment.
+Bombshell is a 2019 biographical drama film directed by Jay Roach and written by Charles Randolph.
+The film stars Charlize Theron as Megyn Kelly, Nicole Kidman, and Margot Robbie, and is based on the accounts of the women at Fox News who set out to expose CEO Roger Ailes for sexual harassment.
 John Lithgow, Kate McKinnon, Connie Britton, Malcolm McDowell, and Allison Janney appear in supporting roles.